collinbarrett/collinbarrett.github.io/_posts/2016-01-30-stock-wordpress-themes-bloat.md

 So, by stepping through each .js and .css file loaded, I determined which files I needed for the current feature set that I am using and eliminated the rest.
 Deregistering unneeded scripts and styles is relatively simple, assuming you have a child theme setup already.
-For example, in the snippet below I remove the share button feature by deregistering its script and style in my child theme’s functions.php.
+For example, in the snippet below I remove the share button feature by deregistering its script and style in my child theme's functions.php.

 ```
 function remove_scripts()